naturalnat/naturalnat.github.io/_posts/2019-08-13-cli_gem_portfolio_project.markdown

- This scrapes the individual profile pages of council mmebers for their District and Legislative offices, as well as their biographies.
+ This scrapes the individual profile pages of Council Members for their District and Legislative offices, as well as their biographies.
 This also provides their contact information.

 Overall, I am quite proud of what I have done, even though I recongize all its flaws and areas that could be improved.
 I never expected to have been doing this.